 How to Take: Follow instructions provided by physician/pharmacy label, take consistently at same times each day unless otherwise directed, with or without food, store at room temperature.

 The main side effects are bruising and hemorrhage (bleeding) both minor and major.
-The patient should monitor for weakness, dizziness, unexplained edema, black tarlike stool, what appears to be coffee grounds in vomit, major unexplained bruising, minor cuts that do not stop bleeding, blood when brushing teeth, etc. These are signs of over anticoagulation or an internal bleed in which case immediate medical attention is required.
+Patient should monitor for weakness, dizziness, unexplained edema, black tarlike stool, what appears to be coffee grounds in vomit, major unexplained bruising, minor cuts that do not stop bleeding, blood when brushing teeth etc. These are signs of over anticoagulation or an internal bleed in which case immediate medical attention is required.

 Note this is not a complete list of side effects, only common ones